-Until January 1, 2026, California landlords were required to return security deposits via paper check (or cash) and to deliver the itemized statement and supporting receipts in printed form via mail or in person.
-The §1950.5(g) text was written before electronic payment was ubiquitous, and many tenants — especially out-of-state move-outs — found the paper-check requirement frustratingly slow.
+Through 2025, California landlords were required to return deposits by paper check (or cash) and mail the itemized statement with printed receipts.
+The §1950.5(g) text was written before electronic payment was standard, and out-of-state move-outs were the worst-affected — paper checks following a forwarding address sometimes took weeks.

-Electronic deposit return is opt-in, not default.
-The tenant must affirmatively consent in writing to:
+Electronic return is opt-in, not default.
+The tenant has to affirmatively consent in writing to:

 Best practice: build the consent option into your move-out notice.
 Provide a checkbox or short form: "I consent to receiving my security deposit refund and itemized statement electronically via [method] to [account]."
 Without express consent, the default paper-check rule still applies.